 Using a food processor

-• Ground vanilla wafers in a food processor until fine crumbs form.
+• Ground vanilla wafers along with the salt in a food processor until fine crumbs form.

 • Melt the butter in the microwave for about 30 – 45 seconds, stir with a fork to dissolve any remaining solid butter.
 Drizzle melted butter over the cookie crumbs while the food processor is running, then process for an additional 10 – 20 seconds until the mixture is the texture of wet sand.